Sumguy31/PasswordManager/README.md

-# Welcome to SnapPass
+# Welcome to [unnamed password manager]
 (WIP)
-SnapPass is a CLI password manager that works locally on your computer, and therefore doesn't have the vulnerabilities of connecting to the internet.
+[this] is a CLI password manager that works locally on your computer, and therefore doesn't have the vulnerabilities of connecting to the internet.

 ### Features to come
  - Local Encryption